SamirIngley/Desktop-Profiles/README.md

 * **Once you complete this step, you're done!
 Checkout all the commands below**

-## :boom: Problems??
-Errors??

-If you run into ANY problems with opening apps, you've downloaded new apps, or added incorrect paths while setting up, or you move your folder:
--> First try to find the app in the "appDir.txt" file and ignore the number in front of it.
-This is file is a collection of all the apps at all the paths you passed in.
-If it's not there, then you likely haven't passed the right path in and need to redo that setup (see next step).
-Your profiles will not reset :)
--> Delete the "appDir.txt" file, delete the ".env" file, and if you did `go build` - also delete the binary file "desk" but **NOT** "desk.go"
--> If you delete "desk.go" you will have to re download this repo or just that file -> Re run the program `go run desk.go` or `go build` & `desk` from there you'll be prompted to set up again :) follow the pictures carefully

-If you're having issues with the binary file:
--> Try typing `go run desk.go` everywhere instead of `desk`

-This was built on a Mac and for a Mac.

-Feel free to reach out to me if you run into any issues: samir.ingle7@gmail.com

 # :mega: Commands:
 :exclamation: You must be inside the directory to run the commands
 ![Image1](READMEimg/using.png)